lzlabs/pg_dumpbinary/README.md

 		  when no output directory is provided.
 options:

+  -C, --compress-level 0-9     speed of the gzip compression using the specified
+                               digit, between 1 and 9, default to 6.
+Setting it to 0 disable the compression.
   -d, --database DBNAME        database to dump
   -h, --host HOSTNAME          database server host or socket directory -j, --job NUM                use this many parallel jobs to dump